-A machining simulation model for the simple block example shown in Figure 1.2 has been created for you.
-You may download all example files from the publisher's website, unzip them, and locate the model under Lesson 1 folder.
+A virtual machining model for the simple block example shown in Figure 1.2 has been created for you.
+You may download all example files from the publisher's website, unzip them, and locate the model files under Lesson 1 folder.
 Copy or move Lesson 1 folder to your hard drive.

-Start SOLIDWORKS, and open model file: Lesson 1 with toolpath.SLDPRT.
-You should see a solid model like that of Figure 1.2 appear in the graphics area.
+Start SOLIDWORKS, and open part file: Lesson 1 with toolpath.SLDPRT.
+You should see a solid model like that of Figure 1.2 appears in the graphics area.

 Entering SOLIDWORKS CAM from SOLIDWORKS is straightforward.
-You may simply click the SOLIDWORKS CAM feature tree tab \bigcirc or operation tree tab \bigcirc to browse respective machining entities.
-You may right click any entity listed in the machining feature or operation tree to review or modify the machining model.
-You may also choose options under the pull-down menu Tools > SOLIDWORKS CAM to launch the same commands of those listed in Table 1.1 (and more) that support you to extract machinable features, generate an operation plan, and so on.
+You may simply click the SOLIDWORKS CAM feature tree tab or operation tree tab to browse respective machining entities.
+You may right click any entity listed in the feature tree or operation tree to review or modify the machining model.
+You may also choose options under the pull-down menu Tools > SOLIDWORKS CAM to launch the same commands as those listed in Table 1.1 (and more) that support you to extract machinable features, generate an operation plan, and so on.